CalderaWP/Caldera-Forms/README.md

     * [Making Changes To Codebase - Pull Request Workflow](./contributing/pull-request-workflow.md)

 ### Install for development
-Requires: git, npm, Grunt.
+Requires: git, yarn, Grunt.
 - Clone repo to plugin directory
     - `git clone git@github.com:CalderaWP/Caldera-Forms.git`
 - Switch directory
     - `cd Caldera-Forms.git`
 - If you are using your own local development environment:
-    - `npm i && composer install`
+    - `yarn i && composer install`
 - If you are wish to use [the provided local development environment](./contributing/local-dev.md)
     - `composer dev:install`

 ### Build For Release
 To create a build to ship to WordPress.org:
-`npm run package`
+`yarn package`

 This creates `/build/<version>` where `<version>` is the current version set in `package.json`.
 This creates a directory you can ZIP up for testing or whatever.